Cecilapp/Cecil/docs/1-Quick Start.md

 php cecil.phar build <mywebsite>
 ```

-You can now copy the content of the `_site` directory to your web server.
+You can now copy the content of the `_site` directory to your web server 🎉